List of loanwords in the Tagalog language: Tamil

 Close contact through commercial networks between India and Maritime Southeast Asia for more than two millennia, bolstered by the establishment of Tamil as a literary language in India starting from the 9th century, allowed the spread of Dravidian loanwords in several local languages of Southeast Asia, including Old Malay and Tagalog.
 A list of Tagalog words with Tamil origins are shown below.

 Arabic and Persian

 There are very few words in Tagalog that are identified as Arabic or Persian in origin, but some of them are very frequently use terms such as “salamat,” meaning “thank you.”
 According to Jean-Paul Potet, there are 60 Tagalog words that are identified with reasonable confidence as derived from Arabic or Persian, half of which are probably (roughly 23%) or unquestionably (roughly 26%) borrowed indirectly through Malay.
-The other half of the identified loanwords are directly derived from Arabic or Persian, like for example the word gumamela (the local Tagalog term for the Hibiscus flowers, derived from Arabic جميلة meaning beautiful).
+The other half of the identified loanwords are directly derived from Arabic or Persian.
 The table below shows different Arabic loanwords, including archaic and poetic ones, incorporated into the Tagalog lexicon.
 If an Arabic loanword is considered to be borrowed through the mediation of Malay, the intermediate Malay term is also specified.
+Some recent Malay loanwords that were later additions to Tagalog proposed by Eusebio T. Daluz even derived from Arabic and Persian.